Spirit of the Suffragettes

 The century-old suffragette message needs to be heard and updated to be made more inclusive.
 Women, especially women of color, still struggle for equity in their everyday lives.
 We’ll bring history alive with music, positioning the suffragettes as radical role models to explore gender imbalance throughout society–from music festivals to single mother households in low-wealth communities.

 Highlighting discrimination of women, non-binary, and gender non-conforming artists, particularly women of color, Spirit of the Suffragettes responds to the inequity facing women artists.
 All-male acts make up the overwhelming majority of festival lineups; femme artists face pervasive under-representation in museums and galleries.

+Women still struggle for equity in their everyday lives, especially low-income women, single moms, and women of color.
+Spirit of the Suffragettes will serve local women in a place where two thirds of children younger than 12 live below the poverty line.
 The community resource fair is an opportunity to highlight the organizations and opportunities that can support women and families in North Central Troy and beyond.
-Our neighborhood is rich in loving people, important history and ecological significance, but more than two thirds of children here live below the poverty line.
 Women bear the heavy load of caring for their families against all odds.
 We can still learn from the suffragettes, elevating the concerns of women to a statewide and national level.

 Thank you to the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature for making this project possible!